MosaicFun/hackathon-permissionless-frontend/README.md

 Copy all the files to a server with APACHE/NGINX running PHP.

 # 2) Setting up Coreum
-1) Place a testnet mnemonic with funds in `main.go` on line 26, and run the Go application.
+1) Place a testnet mnemonic with funds in folder `coreum-nft-minter` file `main.go` on line 26, and run the Go application.

 2) Browse the following pages once to issue the NFT smart token classes:
 - [Issue NFT 1 class](http://localhost:8080/issueclass?classSymbol=REGEN1&className=Social%20Wizard&classDescription=Connected%20at%20least%20one%20social%20network%20account&royaltyRate=0.03)